-It's been a funny old year, no one could have predicted the sudden change in our day-to-day lives.
-In the digital universe, we have the advantage of being a non-physical contact world, so fortunately for many of us it's been business as usual.
-If anything, it's boosted us.
-Businesses have been increasingly appreciating how far digital can reach, and how instrumental it can be to running a business, especially when face-to-face contact world is no longer possible.
+No one could have predicted the sudden change in our day-to-day lives in 2020.
+In the digital universe, we at least had the advantage of being a non-physical contact world, so fortunately for many of us it was business as usual.
+If anything, it boosted us.
+Businesses have been increasingly appreciating how far digital can reach, and how instrumental it can be to running a business, especially when the face-to-face contact world is no longer possible.

-As a result, online services are more popular than ever, in areas from conferencing to online banking and appointment booking.
+As a result, as we go into 2021, online services are more popular than ever, in areas from conferencing to online banking and appointment booking.
 We are seeing a new wave of users who are transitioning from their regular physical services to a digital solution.
 Now more than ever, UX/UI practitioners have a huge role to play to ensure we are creating a positive experience for the user by anticipating and fulfilling their needs.
-Here, we look at the trends we'd like to see in user experience and user interfaces in the year to come.
+Here, we look at the trends we'd like to see in user experience and user interfaces in 2021.

 If you'd like to up your UX/UI game, then don't miss these user testing tools.